Communications and Marketing

 Marketing grants for public libraries

-Georgia Public Library Service offers marketing grants to a limited number of the state’s public libraries, typically on an annual basis.
-Libraries complete a short application, and those selected partner with GPLS marketing staff to create a marketing campaign.
+Libraries may apply for up to $2,000 to create a marketing campaign to take place in spring 2025.
+Libraries complete a short application, and those selected partner with GPLS Marketing and Communications staff to create a marketing campaign.
 In this way, libraries not only receive funding, they also develop marketing knowledge that lasts far beyond the grant itself.
-Libraries may apply for up to $2,000 in reimbursable expenses for the marketing campaign.
+The marketing campaign must be complete by May 30, 2025.
+Costs will be reimbursed by GPLS.

 Here’s what past grantees have said: